TWDH/Development/01.大赫的算法宝典/2.LeetCode Hot and Interview/6.BQ/Companies.md

   - most automated and helpful software to help people do their job
   - automates the work they do and at the same time to frees them up to have a great work-life balance that creates a successful and thrive culture
-  - over last 20 years, advertising complexity  has tripled
+  - over last 20 years, advertising complexity  has tripled - new channels, formats, and reporting metrics
+  - the industry operates on legacy point solutions and everything is disconnected
+  - not a disconnected point solution to solely buy advertising
+  - eliminates as many manual steps as possible
+  - comprehensive advertising technology platform
+  - sth’s blend of tech
+  - top demand side platform

 - Culture